sendgrid/php-http-client/README.md

 require_once __DIR__ . '/lib/php-http-client/lib/Response.php';
 ```

-After it you can use `php-http-client` library in your project:
+After it you can use the `php-http-client` library in your project:

 ```php
 <?php